dutchLuck/ping3/README.md

 bytes to time and then has 48 bytes incrementing byte values.
 The manual pages (man ping) for ping on both linux and macOS state that the ICMP header is followed by a "struct timeval" (i.e. structured time data) and then "pad" bytes to fill out the packet. (??
-It is not clear to me why the size of "struct timeval" is 16 bytes on 64 bit linux and only 8 bytes on 64 bit macOS.)
+It is not clear to me why the apparent size of the time is 16 bytes on 64 bit linux and only 8 bytes on 64 bit macOS.
+I also note that both linux and macOS ping do not show any RTT time values for operation with -s option smaller than 16 (i.e. ping -s 15 www.apple.com), so maybe apple ping does sometimes use 16 bytes of time - just not when I captured the echo request shown below.
+N.B. the ping3 utility does not rely on the time being sent in echo requests and so does not suffer the no RTT time shown problem for pings with very small datagram size.)
 The following datagram capture and display from tcpdump illustrates an example of the default ping3 echo request followed by an example of the default macOS ping echo request; -